A Non-Parametric Approach to Detect Patterns in Binary Sequences: The Conventional Runs Test

 \subsection{Generating a binary sequence with differential rate}

-The first step is to simulate a binary sequence where the probability of occurrence of ones increases with every subsequent position of the sequence.
-This is modelled as where $n$ denotes the length of the dichotomous sequence, $b$ $(0<b<1)$ is the scale factor that generates an increasing sequence of wins (ones) over games played in the simulations, the intercept term $a$ $(0<a<1)$ (here it is kept at $a=0.5$) and an additional term $c$ to balance fluctuations ($0<c<\frac{a}{b}+n$).
+To test the null hypothesis of randomness in the occurrence of \textit{ones} in a binary sequence of \textit{zeros} and \textit{ones}, we first simulate a binary sequence where the probability of \textit{ones} increases with each subsequent position.
+For ease of interpretation, the binary sequence symbolises the outcomes of various games played by a player, with \textit{wins} represented by $1$ and \textit{losses} represented by $0$.
+This simulation process is modelled as where $1\leq i\leq n$, $n$ denotes the length of the dichotomous sequence (total number of games), $b$ $(0<b<1)$ is the scale factor that generates an increasing sequence of wins (ones) over games played in the simulations, the intercept term $a$ $(0<a<1)$ is kept at $a=0.5$.
+An additional term $c$ to balance fluctuations ($0<c<\frac{a}{b}+n$).

-We simulated a binary sequence with possible `increasing trend' with different values of n (20, 25, 30, 35) and different values of $b$ (0.001, 0.005, 0.01) and ran the Runs test using the existing libraries in R on each of the 12 combinations.
-The graphs of the win proportion, calculated as the ratio of games won after playing $i$ games are plotted in figure \ref{fig:runtest-results} for a visual insight.
+We simulated a binary sequence with possible ``increasing trend" with different values of n (20, 25, 30, 35) and different values of $b$ (0.001, 0.005, 0.01) and ran the Runs test using the existing libraries in R on each of the 12 combinations.
+The win proportion is plotted with the y-axis showing the ratio of games won after playing $(i-1)$ games and the x-axis indicating the game number.
+The following figures illustrate the win proportion in the 12 binary patterns (Figure \ref{fig:runtest-results}) for visual insight.